Afraid Of Becoming An Influencer? Here’s How to Beat Your Fear

 Be BOLD: Overcome Fear #3

-Law #36 is actually the reason why you have the opportunity be an Influencer – because so many entrepreneurs and executives have turned themselves off social media without even trying.
+Law #36 is actually the reason why you have the opportunity of becoming an Influencer – because so many entrepreneurs and executives have turned themselves off social media without even trying.

 Pretend for a second that you could build a team around you to optimize your time and help you create content at scale.
 You’d eliminate the painful process of negotiating for your audience’s attention.
 You’re now left with an opportunity to employ your voice to make a powerful impact on others and your future.